 - Class is used by QuickBooks for advanced reporting.
 If your company uses classes, you can choose the appropriate class here.

 - Project – this is the reference to the iPoint project.
 If you try to change the project link, only active projects for the customer named on the work order are visible.
-Click on the hamburger icon ( ) to either view the project, or cancel and clear the project reference.
+So instead, click on the hamburger icon ( ) to either view the project or cancel and clear the project reference.

 - RMA – a Return Material Authorization is used to track defective equipment taken from the customer.
 The RMA name will be listed here f the work order is associated with an RMA.
 Click on the hamburger icon ( ) to either view the RMA, create a new RMA, or cancel and clear the RMA reference.

-- Custom 1 and Custom 2 – These two optional fields allow you to track information that iPoint was not set up to track.
-Your system administrator has the ability to customize these titles and the content of the dropdown.
+- Custom 1 and Custom 2 – These two optional fields let you track information that iPoint was not set up to track.
+Your system administrator can “customize these titles” :https://ipointsolutions.net/manual/1/en/topic/settings-work-orders-tab and the content of the dropdown.

 - Note: If the dropdown option you want is not available, right-click on a custom field and paste the desired text into the list.
-The pasted information will only display on this work order and does not affect the master custom list.
+The pasted information will only be displayed on this work order and does not affect the master customer list.

-- Client Signature – Technicians using an iOS device can capture the customer’s signature on the work order and it will be stored in this field along with a date and time stamp of when the signature was captured.
+- Client Signature – Technicians using an iOS device can capture the customer’s signature on the work order, and iPoint will store it in this field along with a date and time stamp of when they captured the signature.

 Notes are captured throughout the system for every customer.
-The Notes tab shows all of the notes for the related customer, regardless of where the note was entered in iPoint.
+The Notes tab shows all related customer notes, regardless of where users entered the note in iPoint.
 The number on the notes tab represents the number of notes that are available to see.

-- Add New Note – this button enables you to add a new note to the list by typing text in the pop-up window.
+- Add New Note – this button lets you add a new note to the list by typing text in the pop-up window.
 At the bottom of the text field is an Internal Note checkbox.
 By placing a tick here, this note will not print on client-facing reports.

-- When you click Save on the note, it will be stored in the note field along with the name of the user entering the note, the name of the work order where the note was added, and a date and time stamp.
+- When you click Save on the note, iPoint will store it in the note field along with the user’s name, the name of the work order, and a date and time stamp.

 - Note Options – at the bottom of the note field is an options button with three settings.

-- All Client Notes – click this button to see every not associated with the customer on the work order, no matter where or when it was entered.
+- All Client Notes – click this button to see every not associated with the customer on the work order, no matter where or when someone entered it.

-- Only This Work Order – this button reduces the list of notes to show only those that were added to this work order.
-This is helpful in sorting through long lists of notes to find details just for this work order.
+- Only This Work Order – this button reduces the list of notes to show only those added to this work order, helping sort through long lists of notes to find details just for this work order.

 - Notes: Show List/Show Details – this toggle button changes how the notes appear in the note portal.
 Show List organizes the notes in a nice neat list.
-The problem here is that the note space is limited so you may not see the entire description.
-Show Details will print every note in full, but it can be more difficult to distinguish between notes from different days.
+The problem here is that the note space is limited, so you may not see the full description.
+Show Details will print every note in full, but it can be more challenging to distinguish between notes from different days.

-The media tab functions much like the Notes tab except that it is for storing pictures and media files.
+The media tab functions much like the Notes tab except for storing pictures and media files.
 The number on the media tab represents the number of media files available for viewing.

-This is a great place to store job site photos, programming files, or other non-note related documents.
-Just be aware that for the file to be viewable, the user must have a program to open the document.
-For example, if you store a Crestron programming file here, it will only be viewable if the user has a program that reads Crestron programming files.
+This is a great place to store job site photos, programming files, or other non-note-related documents.
+Just be aware that the user must have a program to open the document for the file to be viewable.
+So, for example, if you store a Crestron programming file here, it will only be viewable if the user has a program that reads Crestron programming files.